kubermatic/docs/content/kubermatic/main/architecture/concept/kkp-concepts/applications/application-definition/_index.en.md

 An `ApplicationDefinition` represents a single Application and contains all its versions.
 It holds the necessary information to install an application.
 Two types of information are required to install an application:
-* how to download the application's source (i.e Kubernetes manifest, helm chart...).
-We named it `source`.
+* How to download the application's source (i.e Kubernetes manifest, helm chart...).
+We refer to this as `source`.
-* how to renderer (i.e. templating) the application's source to install it into user-cluster.
-We named it `templating method`.
+* How to render (i.e. templating) the application's source to install it into user-cluster.
+We refer to this as`templating method`.

 Each version can have a different `source` (`.spec.version[].template.source`) but share the same `templating method` (`.spec.method`).
 Here is the simplest example of `ApplicationDefinition`.
 More advanced configurations are described in the subsequent paragraphs.